mlikk/farmBrahmaV/README.md

     ```bash
     npm run build
     ```

-2.  **Start with `pm2`**: Start the application using `pm2`.
-This will run the `npm run start` command, which starts the production Next.js server.
+2.  **Start with `pm2`**: To ensure `pm2` uses the correct Node.js version managed by `nvm`, it's best to provide the full path to the `npm` executable.

+    First, find the path to the `npm` you want to use:
     ```bash
-    pm2 start npm --name "farm-brahma" -- run start
+    # This will output the path, e.g., /home/user/.nvm/versions/node/v18.18.0/bin/npm
+    which npm
     ```

+    Now, use that full path to start the application with `pm2`:
+    ```bash
+    # Replace the path with the output from the 'which npm' command
+    pm2 start /home/user/.nvm/versions/node/v18.18.0/bin/npm --name "farm-brahma" -- run start
+    ```
     - `--name "farm-brahma"` gives your process a memorable name.
-    - `pm2` will now manage the process, automatically restarting it if it crashes.
+    - This command tells `pm2` to use the specific `npm` executable associated with your chosen `nvm` version, ensuring consistency.

 3.  **Save the Process List**: To make `pm2` automatically restart your app after a server reboot, run:
     ```bash
     pm2 startup
+    ```
+    - `pm2 startup` will provide a command you need to run once to set up the startup script for your operating system.
+    - After running the setup command, save the current process list:
+    ```bash
     pm2 save
     ```
-    - `pm2 startup` will provide a command you need to run once to set up the startup script.

 Your application is now running.
 You will likely need to configure a reverse proxy (like Nginx or Apache) to forward requests from port 80/443 to the port Next.js is running on (default is 3000).